Viscoelastic materials are most energy efficient when loaded and unloaded at equal rates: Results

 \section{Results}

-We measured the mechanical response of American bullfrog plantaris tendon, which is used to drive rapid motion during jumping.
-We stretched the tendon by increasing its length by 5\% and returning it back to its original length at controlled loading and unloading rates.
-For equal loading and unloading rates (Fig.~\ref{fig1}a), the tendon returned $\approx$ 80\% of the mechanical energy applied during stretching with a slight increase in resilience as the symmetric loading/unloading time increased (towards upper-right in Fig.~\ref{fig1}c).
-For asymmetric rates, we either applied a slow loading followed by a fast unloading (Fig.~\ref{fig1}b) or vice-versa.
-For the most extreme differences between the loading and unloading rates we measured, the resilience decreased significantly to $\approx$ 60\%.
+We measured the mechanical response of American bullfrog plantaris tendons (used to drive rapid motion during jumping) and guinea fowl lateral gastrocnemius tendons (used in walking and running).
+We stretched the tendons by increasing their length by 5\% and returning them back to their original length at controlled loading and unloading rates (Fig.~\ref{fig1}a-b).
+For equal loading and unloading rates, the tendons returned $\approx$ 80\% of the mechanical energy applied during stretching with a slight increase in resilience as the symmetric loading/unloading time increased (towards the upper-right in both Fig.~\ref{fig1}c-d).
+For asymmetric rates, we either applied a slow loading followed by a fast unloading or vice-versa.
+For the most extreme differences between the loading and unloading rates we measured, the resilience decreased of both types of tendons significantly to $\approx$ 60\% (Fig.~\ref{fig1}c-d).
 Given a fixed loading rate, we found that the maximum resilience generally occurs when the unloading rate matches the loading rate.

 To understand the generality and the underlying physical principles of this phenomenon, we performed similar measurements on synthetic elastomers.
-The synthetic elastomers enable us to measure their viscoelastic properties in the linear regime using time-temperature superposition that includes measurements on samples at sub-freezing temperatures, conditions which are inaccessible to the tendon samples without causing damage to the tissue.
+The synthetic elastomers enable us to measure their viscoelastic properties in the linear regime using time-temperature superposition that includes measurements on samples at sub-freezing temperatures, conditions which are inaccessible to the tendon samples without causing changes to the mechanical response of the tissue.

-The synthetic elastomer materials exhibit the same response as tendon to rate-asymmetry: they are most mechanically efficient when the loading and unloading rates are equal.
+Synthetic elastomer materials exhibit the same response as tendon to rate-asymmetry: they are most mechanically efficient when the loading and unloading rates are equal.
 The resilience of the polyurethane elastomer at a 1\% maximum strain (left panel of Fig.~\ref{fig2}a) was found to be relatively high with symmetric rates (\textgreater90\%), but had a $\approx$ 20\% drop in resilience over the two orders of magnitude in asymmetry measured.
-At higher maximum strains where nonlinear effects are more pronounced, the polyurethane elastomer showed a similar significant decrease in resilience with more asymmetry and was slightly less resilient overall (Supplemental Fig. S3).
-A more dissipative elastomer, neoprene, was also consistent with this result (Supplemental Fig. S4).
+At higher maximum strains where nonlinear effects are more pronounced, the polyurethane elastomer showed a similar significant decrease in resilience with more asymmetry and was slightly less resilient overall (Supplemental Fig.~\ref{figS3}).
+A more dissipative elastomer, neoprene, was also consistent with this result (Supplemental Fig.~\ref{figS4}).